TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 #footnote[#link("https://huggingface.co/datasets/Skylion007/openwebtext")[https://huggingface.co/datasets/Skylion007/openwebtext]].
 The dataset consists of raw unstructured text, without any labels, which are not necessary for our distillation process.
 It is published as 21 chunks, and we select the first 6 for training and the 7th for validation, which is around 33% of the data.
-We do not collect the full dataset, as the training data, when slicing it into sections of 192 tokens, which each slice being one training example, already consists of more than 2.5 billion tokens, which we consider sufficient for our purposes.
+We do not collect the full dataset, as our subset already consists of more than 2.5 billion tokens, which we consider sufficient for our purposes.
-Even though the data is already preprocessed and cleaned, we further preprocess it by removing empty lines and null bytes, which we found to be quite common and lead to problems during encoding and training, as they provide no learnable information.
+Even though the data is already preprocessed and cleaned, we further preprocess it by removing empty lines and null bytes, which we found to be quite common and leads to problems during encoding and training, as they provide no learnable information.

 For benchmarking language models, including our multimodal models, on downstream tasks, we will use the GLUE benchmark @glue.
 GLUE, short for #text(weight: "bold")[G]eneral #text(weight: "bold")[L]anguage